How to drive the paved Bigorno Pass in Corsica?

 Is Col de Bigorno paved?

 The road to the summit is totally paved, in pretty bad condition.
 It’s called D5.
-It’s a very curvy drive, with 5 hairpin turns.
-It features steep sections, hitting a 12% of maximum gradient through some of the ramps.
+It’s a very curvy drive, with 5 hairpin turns, and features steep sections, hitting a 12% of maximum gradient through some of the ramps.

 How long is the road to Col de Bigorno?

-The pass is 13.2 km (8.20 miles) long, running south-north from Bigorno to Murato.
-The road to the summit is very steep.
+The road through the pass is 13.2 km (8.20 miles) long, running south-north from Bigorno to Murato.

 Is the road to Col de Bigorno open year-round?